Description of the HTTP API

 *"mail_max_level" : number //Maximum nesting level for email messages

-*"heuristic_analysis" : bool //Use heuristic analysis (true by default)
+*"heuristic_analysis" : boolean //Use heuristic analysis (true by default)

 *"min_size_to_scan" : number //Minimal size of an object to be scanned